AnomMAN: Detect Anomaly on Multi-view Attributed Networks: The Proposed Method

-In network attribute reconstruction decoder, we need to minimize the error between attributes and reconstruction attributes.
-Therefore, the attribute reconstruction error can be defined as $\mathbf{L}_{a}=\hat{\mathbf{X}} - \mathbf{X} $.
-Then, the attribute reconstruction loss function can be formulated as:
+In the network attribute reconstruction decoder, the error between attributes and reconstruction attributes is minimized.
+Therefore, the attribute reconstruction error can be defined as: Then, the attribute reconstruction loss function can be formulated as: